As part of OLA's ongoing mission to educate consumers about short-term,

 sign up for the first company you see online, you can end up paying more than

-the smart thing to do when considering signing up for a payday loan.
+the smart thing to do when considering a payday loan.
 And

 because the Internet has forced companies to make transparency a top priority,